Best Diet for Heart Disease or Heart Attack

 The ketogenic diet can show some positive results when it comes to heart health.

-As discussed above, some of the major causes of a heart attack include high insulin, inflammation, and deficiencies in vitamins.
+As discussed above, some of the major causes of a heart attack include high Fat Storing Hormone, inflammation, and deficiencies in vitamins.

 The basics of keto